Flinders Petrie: Personal life

 Petrie married Hilda Urlin (1871–1957) in London on 26 November 1896.
 The couple had two children, John (1907–1972) and Ann (1909–1989).
 The family originally lived in Hampstead, London, where an English Heritage blue plaque has been placed on the building in which they lived at 5 Cannon Place.
 John Flinders Petrie became a noted mathematician, who gave his name to the Petrie polygon.

 Legacy

 Scientific excavation methods

 Flinders Petrie's painstaking recording and study of artefacts set new standards in archaeology.
 He wrote: "I believe the true line of research lies in the noting and comparison of the smallest details."

 Relative dating through pottery

 By linking styles of pottery with periods, he was the first to use seriation in Egyptology, a new method for establishing the chronology of a site.
+Regarding the pre-Dynastic period in Egypt, Petrie used the following numbering method, to be compared with the modern classification: